 Beginning February 28th we picked up 130+ bikes from our Partner Shops across the eastern United States (east of Colorado) and sailed them to San Juan, Puerto Rico from Jacksonville, Florida on March 6th for the start of the 2020 race season.

-On March 12th, Thursday before the race, Taylor Essick, TBT’s SVP, and Chris Cosgrove, VP of Operations, boarded a flight to San Juan.
+On March 12th, Thursday before the race, two TBT employees boarded a flight to San Juan.
 Prior to boarding, they contacted the IRONMAN® 70.3® Puerto Rico race director, Arturo Diaz, to make sure the race was still a go.
 State and local governments in various places across the country were just starting to declare states of emergency, shutting down businesses and asking people to shelter at home.
 This was in the very early stages of COVID-19 for the U.S. and, like most people, we were unaware of the gravity of the situation.
-Taylor and Chris wanted to make sure they still had jobs to do in San Juan.
+We wanted to make sure we still had jobs to do in San Juan.
 Arturo said, “The race is happening come hell or high water.”
-That’s all they needed to hear, and confidently took their seats on the 2.5 hour flight from Atlanta to the beautiful island of Puerto Rico.
+That’s all we needed to hear, and our employees confidently took their seats on the 2.5 hour flight from Atlanta to the beautiful island of Puerto Rico.

 Shock/disbelief came first.
 The bikes had already arrived and were waiting at the port to be unloaded.

-Number one, they contacted the shipping company and secured a ride home for the bike container.
+Number one, we contacted the shipping company and secured a ride home for the container full of bikes.
 The container was put on the very next boat to Jacksonville, FL.
-Second item: procure flights home immediately to make sure they didn’t get stuck riding out the pandemic away from their families.
+Second item: procure flights home immediately for our employees to make sure they didn’t get stuck riding out the pandemic away from their families.
 They flew back to Atlanta, and then on to Asheville, NC, the very next day.

-Once home, Chris started working on the third item of the plan: deciding whether to return the bikes to our customers now or later.
+Once home, the team started working on the third item of the plan: deciding whether to return the bikes to our customers now or later.
 We had three choices:

 - Keep the bikes until the pandemic is over